417: Crash of the Moons

 The flying monkeys are the henchmen of the Wicked Witch of the West in the film The Wizard of Oz.

 It’s a cardboard cutout Klan meeting.

-The Ku Klux Klan has been a couple of secret organizations over the years; the first was founded just after the Civil War as a vigilante group designed to retain white supremacy in the South by intimidating newly freed black slaves.
+The Ku Klux Klan has been a couple of secret organizations over the years; the first was founded just after the Civil War as a vigilante group designed to retain white supremacy in the South by intimidating newly freed Black slaves.
 It had disappeared within twenty years.
-But in 1915 the group was revived, inspired by the film The Birth of a Nation, which portrayed the original KKK as a noble band striving to protect civilization from depraved African-Americans.
+But in 1915 the group was revived, inspired by the film The Birth of a Nation, which portrayed the original KKK as a noble band striving to protect civilization from depraved Blacks.
 The official uniform of Klan members was a set of white robes and a pointed white hood, used to conceal the identities of the members.
 The organization peaked at a membership of about four million in the 1920s but had once again died out by the end of World War II.
 There was another brief resurgence of the Klan in the 1960s in response to the civil rights movement; today its membership is probably only a few thousand, and it has fragmented into several small and competing groups.

 What about the MC5?